sci-sjj/EDSRmodelling/README.md

 EDSR modelling
 =====
 A Github repository for deep-learning image enhancement, pore-network and continuum modelling from X-Ray Micro-CT images.
-The repository contains all code necessary to recreate the results in the paper [1].
+The repository contains all code necessary to recreate the results in the paper [Deep learning of multi-resolution X-Ray micro-CT images for multi-scale modelling](https://arxiv.org/abs/2111.01270) by Jackson, S.J., et al. 2021 [1].
 The images that are used in various parts of the code are found on [Zenodo at DOI: 10.5281/zenodo.5542624](https://doi.org/10.5281/zenodo.5542623).
 There is previous experimental and modelling work performed in the papers of [2,3].

 ![Workflow](media/workflow.png)